 Patterns and processes of organismal change over time, emphasizing both micro- and macroevolution.
 Development of evolutionary thought, natural selection, speciation, phylogenetics, and the origin of life.
-Semester Hours: 4

-C or better in 300, or permission of instructor.
+Grade of 'C' or better in BIOL 300, or instructor permission.

 BIOL 425: General Physiology